ADL Cars: Complete Guide, Models & Reliability (2026)

 Popular ADL Models

-In terms of fuel type distribution, ADL vehicles predominantly utilise diesel, with 74 units, while electric models account for 33 units.
-There are also 2 gas-powered vehicles in the fleet.
-This diverse range of fuel types reflects the growing trend towards more sustainable transport solutions.
+In terms of fuel types, ADL vehicles predominantly run on diesel, with 119 units, while electric models account for 56 units.
+There are also 4 gas-powered vehicles, reflecting a growing trend towards more sustainable transport solutions.

 MOT Reliability and Common Issues

 When it comes to the reliability of ADL vehicles during the MOT test, the statistics are quite promising.
-With a remarkable average pass rate of 99.2%, ADL vehicles demonstrate a strong performance in meeting the required safety and environmental standards.
+With a remarkable average pass rate of 98.9%, ADL vehicles demonstrate a strong performance in meeting the necessary safety and environmental standards.

-Among the 109 ADL vehicles tested, the most prevalent model is the ENVIRO 400, accounting for 84 of the total.
-Other notable models include the ENVIRO 200 and ENVIRO 400 (CF), with 8 vehicles each.
-This distribution indicates a strong preference for the ENVIRO 400 model among operators.
+Among the 179 ADL vehicles tested, the most prevalent models include the ENVIRO 400, with 137 units, followed by the ENVIRO 200 at 16 units, and the ENVIRO 400 (CF) at 13 units.
+This distribution indicates a strong preference for the ENVIRO 400 model, which may reflect its reliability and popularity in the market.

-In terms of fuel type, the majority of ADL vehicles are diesel (74), followed by electric (33) and a small number of gas vehicles (2).
-This variety in fuel types reflects the growing trend towards more sustainable transport solutions, particularly with the increasing number of electric vehicles.
+In terms of fuel types, the majority of ADL vehicles are diesel (119), followed by electric (56) and a small number of gas vehicles (4).
+This variety in fuel types may influence the common issues encountered during MOT tests.

-Despite the high pass rate, some common issues have been identified during MOT tests.
-The most frequent failures fall under the category of 'Other' (3 instances), followed by lighting issues (2), and single occurrences related to tyres and brakes.
-These statistics highlight the importance of regular maintenance and checks to ensure optimal vehicle performance.
+Despite the high pass rate, some common failures have been recorded.
+The most frequent issues fall under the category of 'Other' (4 failures), followed by lighting (3 failures), brakes (2 failures), and tyres (1 failure).
+These statistics highlight the importance of regular maintenance and checks to ensure that vehicles remain in optimal condition.

 Ownership Costs and Tax Information